doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ## Public Methods

+### `getElement()`

+Get the corrosponding element which contains this Address.
+It's possible that no element ID exists (for example, if the Address is created manually, instead of using data in the database).

+### `getField()`

+Get the corrosponding field which contains this Address.
+It's possible that no field ID exists (for example, if the Address is created manually, instead of using data in the database).

 ### `getDistance(coords = false, units = 'miles')`

 The distance between this address and your proximity search target.
 Will be returned in whatever unit of measurement (miles or kilometers) was specified in the proximity search parameters.